Pucallpa: Cuisine

+Religion

+In the city the predominant religion is Christianity, whose greatest tradition is the festival of San Juan, and in rural areas it can be native, especially as a local custom.
+This varied from the ideological intervention of the Shining Path in the jungle.
+Among the institutions are the Church of Jesus Christ of Latter-day Saints, the World Mission Society Church of God, New Acropolis, and some Adventist and Protestant congregations.
+One of the other majority representations is Catholicism, which forms the Apostolic Vicariate of Pucallpa, with the only cathedral of Ucayali, located in the Plaza de Armas of Pucallpa, which together with other churches led to a rapid expansion of popular religion.
+Something similar is done with the Swiss Cashibo mission, whose station is located 5 kilometers from the city.

+Sport

+In the city of Pucallpa, the sport that motivates the most interest is football, or soccer, like the rest of the country.
+The three big football clubs in Pucallpa are Sport Loreto, Deportivo Pucallpa and Deportivo Bancos.
+The main sports venue for playing football is the Estadio Aliardo Soria Pérez, located in the center of the city, with capacity for 25,000 spectators.
+Other venues are the San Fernando Closed Coliseum, the Forest Forest minifield and the Olympic swimming pool of Pucallpa.

 Education

 Since its foundation, education has always been encouraged in Pucallpa.
 The first instances of formal education are not known, but according to a 1950 census, it was started with Franciscan missionaries around the town's founding.

 Since then, education has expanded considerably in this area.
 According to education quality statistics from the Peru Ministry of Education, between three districts in 2010 there were 700 public schools, varying in quality, and 60 private schools.
 The school with the highest number of students was La Inmaculada with 2,879 students in 1998; however, the number has dropped to 2,229 students since then.